Agastheshwar2006/gesturemousecontroller/README.md

 after succesfully downloading the packages

-use python gesture_mouse.py to the code
+use python gesture_mouse.py to run the code